aoshenz/messenger_analyse/README.md

 - What are my favourite emojis?
 - What hours of the day and week am I most active?

 It does this by reading in your Messenger data locally and produces a `html` file, allowing you to explore your data.
-To see what the analysis file will look like, see [here](https://github.com/aoshenz/messenger_analyse/blob/master/example/output_example.html) for an example.
 Below are some snippets from this file.

 <div align="center">
 <img src="images/all_time_activity.png" alt="drawing" width="800"/>